 I am sure many of you know few friends who are so restless that they find it impossible to sit at one place quietly.
 They have very short attention span and can’t stay with one activity for long.
 In medical science this abnormality is known as ADHD (Attention Deficit Hyperactivity Disorder).
-What medical science doesn’t tell you explicitly that evolution (yeah, the same process which transformed monkeys into humans) has installed the seeds of ADHD in every human brain.
+What medical science doesn’t tell you explicitly is that evolution (yeah, the same process which transformed monkeys into humans) has installed the seeds of ADHD in every human brain.

 Now in some cases this tendency is more pronounced and for few, with very severe symptoms of ADHD, may actually need medical treatment but for the rest of us this disorder manifests very subtly in our day to day decision making.

 In an attempt to be efficient and productive we force ourselves to always stay busy with some task or other.
 Not being occupied gives the impression that we are incompetent and wasteful.
 But sometimes, quite often actually, too much activity becomes counterproductive.
 In psychology this flavour of ADHD is known as Do Something Bias (DSB).